realooffyy/BingoPlusModule/README.md

 <details>
     <summary>Oringo Cost</summary>
     Convert Oringo's Abiphone message to include the rarity and cost of each pet.
+Also copyable as a Discord message!
 </details>
 <details>
     <summary>Dialogue Skipper (use at your own risk!)</summary>